rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 ### Sealed Secrets in action

-1. The observant among you will have noticed that in the previous exercise we created a secret for git and added it to the cluster WITHOUT putting it in git...😳 Let's start by fixing this and sealing our Git credentials so they can be safely checked in to the code.
+1. The observant among you will have noticed that in the previous exercise we created a secret for git and added it to the cluster WITHOUT putting it in git...😳 Let's start by fixing this and sealing our Git credentials so they can be safely checked into the code.
 First, we'll create the secret in a tmp directory.
 Make sure you have your gitlab user and PAT from the previous exercise set in your environment

     ```bash
     echo ${GITLAB_USER}